cockroachdb/docs/src/current/v24.1/upgrade-cockroach-version.md

 ## Troubleshooting

 After the upgrade has finalized (whether manually or automatically), it is no longer possible to downgrade to the previous release.
-If you are experiencing problems, we therefore recommend that you:

-1. Run the [`cockroach debug zip`]({% link {{ page.version.version }}/cockroach-debug-zip.md %}) command against any node in the cluster to capture your cluster's state.

-1. [Reach out for support]({% link {{ page.version.version }}/support-resources.md %}) from Cockroach Labs, sharing your debug zip.
+If you are experiencing problems, we therefore recommend that you run the [`cockroach debug zip`]({% link {{ page.version.version }}/cockroach-debug-zip.md %}) command on any cluster node to capture your cluster's state, then [open a support request]({% link {{ page.version.version }}/support-resources.md %}) and share your debug zip.

-In the event of catastrophic failure or corruption, the only option will be to start a new cluster using the previous binary and then restore from one of the backups created prior to performing the upgrade.
+In the event of catastrophic failure or corruption, it may be necessary to [restore]({% link {{ page.version.version }}/restore.md %}) from a backup to a new cluster running {{ previous_version }}.

 ## See also